 ⇒ Example of disorder due to duplication:

 Fragile X: Affects 1:1500 males and 1:2500 females.
-This is the most common form of mental retardation.
-Most of the people have around 29 repeats at the tip of the X chromosome.
+This is the most common form of mental retardation, where the CGS segment is repeated more than 200 times.

 3. Inversion: inversion results from breakage and reunion of a part of the chromosome rotating by 180° on its own axis.
 So there occurs a rearrangement of genes.
 Its effects are not as severe as in other structural defects